-Overall, the NR600 is another great option if you are looking for a minimalistic, airflow-focused chassis well under $70.
+Overall, the NR600 is another great option if you are looking for a minimalistic and the best airflow PC case under $70.
 However, the case should ideally be bought with some fans in order to get the full advantage of the mesh front panel.

 4. Fractal Design Focus G

 - 2 Included Fans

 - Supports ODD